the-butcher/MOTH.CO2.2/moth_core/README.md

 ---

-Configuration files that define the behaviour of the sensor.
+Configuration files that define the behaviour of the device.

 ## [SD/config](SD/config/)